vivekjoshy/openskill.py/docs/manual.rst

 .. image:: https://i.imgur.com/tSTFzZY.gif

-Python implementation of Weng-Lin Bayesian ranking, a better, license-free alternative to TrueSkill
+A faster and open license multi-team, multiplayer rating system comparable to TrueSkill.

-This is a port of the amazing `openskill.js`_ package.
+This is a port of the amazing `openskill.js`_ package and some of it's models are based on this wonderful `paper`_.

 Usage
 -----